wgar84/wgar84.github.io/Evolution2015/index.md

 *** =pnotes

 We subject each pair of matrices to Selection Response Decomposition, in order to evaluate which traits are associated with divergence in covariance structure for each hierarchical level in the phylogeny, defined by the phylogenetic PCs.
-And, by repeating pPCA using each set of posterior samples for our covariance matrices, we are able to estimate a posterior distribution of mean SRD scores for each trait.
+And, by repeating this pPCA using each set of posterior samples for our covariance matrices, we are able to estimate a posterior distribution of mean SRD scores for each trait.

 --- &vertical